-An explanation of how we evaluated management's assessment of going concern is set out in the related key audit matter in the key audit matters section of this report.
+An explanation of how we evaluated the Directors' assessment is set out in the 'material uncertainty related to going concern' section of our report.
 Our conclusions based on this work:

-- we consider that the Directors' use of the going concern basis of accounting in the preparation of the consolidated financial statements is appropriate; - we have not identified, and concur with the Directors' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Group and the Company's ability to continue as a going concern for the going concern period; and - we have nothing material to add or draw attention to in relation to the Directors' statement in the notes to the consolidated financial statements on the use of the going concern basis of accounting with no material uncertainties that may cast significant doubt over the Group and the Company's use of that basis for the going concern period, and that statement is materially consistent with the consolidated financial statements and our audit knowledge.
-See the Key Audit Matter with respect to going concern for additional detail.
+- we consider that the Directors' use of the going concern basis of accounting in the preparation of the consolidated financial statements is appropriate; - we have nothing material to add or draw attention to in relation to the Directors' statement in the notes to the consolidated financial statements on the use of the going concern basis of accounting and their identification therein of a material uncertainty over the Group and the Company's use of that basis for the going concern period and we found the going concern disclosure in note 1.1 to be acceptable.